-> Technical Violation Center Recommended
+Technical Violation Center Recommended

-The establishment of a Technical Violation Center in the next fiscal year is also recommended.
+The establishment of a Technical Violation Center in the next fiscal year is recommended.
 The facility would house male parolees and probationers found to have violated technical offense conditions, who would otherwise be revoked.
-During FY06/07, 378 parolees and 1,337 probationers were revoked for such violations.
+Our agency has plans to build a Technical Violator Center for males at our Life Tech Thomasville Facility site in Thomasville where the male transition center is located.
+During FY07/08, 347 parolees and 1,199 probationers were revoked for such violations.
 These persons have been returned to prison and can only be released via a parole consideration hearing by the Board or at expiration of sentence.
 These numbers constitute a significant percentage of the new prison admissions each month and typically remain in the prison system more than one year.
 The facility would incorporate programs similar to those of the transition centers, but in a secure facility.
 Success in the program would lead to reinstatement to probation and parole in a 60 to 90 day period.